Olaaa30/balancee_internship_task/README.md

 ## Setup

 ### Docker
-We use Docker to containerize the Next.js app, this ensures consistency across all environments.
+I used Docker to containerize the Next.js app, this ensures consistency across all environments.
 A `Dockerfile` is created for the app, which installs dependencies, builds the application, and serves it in the staging environment.

 ### Docker Compose
 `docker-compose.yml` is used to orchestrate the Next.js app and Nginx containers, providing an easy way to manage multi-container applications.